aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 1. This code can be executed outside the context of the CLI, which is why we need the `if (cliVersion)` statement.
 2. The `process.env.CLI_VERSION_ENV` is only available when the CLI invokes the `app` for synthesis.
 But what about when `app` points to an already existing `Cloud-Assembly`?
-In this case, the CLI doesn't execute any process, and simply create an instance of `CloudAssembly` immediately.
+In this case, the CLI doesn't execute any process, and simply creates an instance of `CloudAssembly` immediately.

 As far as relationships go as well, it doesn't really make sense for the framework to be aware of the CLI.
 It should only be the other way around.